omerbsezer/Fast-Kubernetes/Meshery/kanvas-embedding-meshery-design-in-wordpress.md

-# Embedding a Meshery Design in a WordPress Post
+# LAB: Embedding a Meshery Design in a WordPress Post

 Learn how to Embed a Meshery Design in a WordPress Post